meneguzzi/meneguzzi-final-projects/README.md

 ## Projects I'd like to do now

-- [ ] Implementation of mini BDI interpreter in LUA
 - [ ] Implementation of Graphplan (and/or another planner) in Python
 - [ ] Implementation of a MultiAgent Planner using a Graphplan base code
 - [ ] Implementation of [HTN-based planning](http://dl.acm.org/citation.cfm?doid=1558109.1558167) into AgentSpeak